ghrcdaac/dmrpp-generator/README.md

     ...
     }
 ```

+## S3 Requester Pays
+Requester Pays is disabled by default.
+To enable S3 Requester Pays, the optional `requester_pay` field in the workflow
+or collection configuration must be set to `true`.

 ## Timeout Configuration
 The subprocess call to the BESD library has a configurable timeout value.
 It will default to 60 seconds